ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:23470][end:26810]] Thank you, Daniel, and welcome to this session.
 [[start:27310][end:30734]] As Daniel said, this is about communicating observers.
 [[start:30862][end:35540]] And fasten your seatbelts because we have a lot to cover in the next hour.

 [[start:36870][end:39170]] So just to do a quick review.

 00:39 [[start:39320][end:55850]] We've been talking about quantum information theory and we've been talking about it in the simplest possible setting of two systems, Alice and Bob, that exchange information through their mutual boundary.
 [[start:56350][end:60118]] And we've assumed that everything is finite dimensional.
 [[start:60214][end:65130]] So we don't need to worry about infinite energy transfer across this boundary.
-[[start:65790][end:72682]] And of course, we assume conservation of energy so there are no sources or sinks in either of the systems, Alice and Bob.
+[[start:65790][end:72682]] And of course, we assume conservation of energy, so there are no sources or sinks in either of the systems, Alice and Bob.
-[[start:72746][end:87250]] And we emphasize that this way of depicting things as topological we're not assuming any background geometry, no sort of spatial embedding which is going to become very important in this session.
+[[start:72746][end:87250]] And we emphasize that this way of depicting things as topological; we're not assuming any background geometry, no sort of spatial embedding, which is going to become very important in this session.

-01:29 [[start:89750][end:102706]] In the last session, we talked about how the boundary, which I'll always call B can be thought of as a channel that comprises N qubits that are independent.
+01:29 [[start:89750][end:102706]] In the last session, we talked about how the boundary, which I'll always call "B," can be thought of as a channel that comprises N qubits that are independent.
-[[start:102818][end:113450]] And Alice and Bob each can prepare and measure those qubits and they can always choose independently their reference frames for doing so.
+[[start:102818][end:113450]] And Alice and Bob each can prepare and measure those qubits, and they can always choose independently their reference frames for doing so.
-[[start:113520][end:121070]] So how they define up and down when they're measuring a spin with effectively a z-spin operator to interact with these qubits.
+[[start:113520][end:121070]] So how they define up and down when they're measuring a spin with effectively a Z-spin operator to interact with these qubits.
 [[start:125810][end:130690]] We talked a little bit about the free energy principle and its quantum formulation.

-02:11 [[start:131510][end:143250]] And the principle basically says that interacting systems will behave in a way that aligns their reference frames and that they therefore asymptotically approach entanglement.
+02:11 [[start:131510][end:143250]] And the principle basically says that interacting systems will behave in a way that aligns their reference frames, and that they therefore asymptotically approach entanglement.
 [[start:143410][end:147906]] So the FEP is a classical limit of the principle of unitarity.
-[[start:148098][end:161100]] And that's one reason for studying quantum information to learn more about the FEP and so to learn more about active inference and what the theory of active inference says about agents.
+[[start:148098][end:161100]] And that's one reason for studying quantum information - to learn more about the FEP and so to learn more about active inference, and what the theory of active inference says about agents.

 02:42 [[start:162990][end:172880]] And last time, we talked a lot about the constraints that are imposed by a limited free energy supply on any agent.
-[[start:174050][end:191626]] Recall that we talked about the fact that in the absence of sources of free energy within an agent so as long as you conserve energy globally that the free energy that each agent uses has to come from its environment.
+[[start:174050][end:191626]] Recall that we talked about the fact that in the absence of sources of free energy within an agent - so, as long as you conserve energy globally, that the free energy that each agent uses has to come from its environment.

 03:11 [[start:191758][end:193590]] That's clearly true for us.
 [[start:193660][end:199510]] We have to consume oxygen and eat food and things like that to keep running as systems.
-[[start:200490][end:216970]] And we discussed a little bit this theorem that if two reference frames or quantum processes, Q1 and Q2 don't commute, they have to be implemented by compartments that communicate classically.
+[[start:200490][end:216970]] And we discussed a little bit this theorem [[see slide "Free energy constraints induce compartmentalization"]], that if two reference frames or quantum processes, Q1 and Q2 don't commute, they have to be implemented by compartments that communicate classically.
 [[start:217050][end:219520]] And we'll use this extensively today.
 [[start:220450][end:233970]] But the bottom line, last time, was that physics alone gives us compartmentalization in systems whenever the systems are complex enough to have multiple kinds of measurements that they can't deploy simultaneously.

-03:56 [[start:236390][end:254470]] So where we're going, today, we're going to start from this place we left off last time of the possibility of agents that are compartmentalized into compartments that have to communicate classically.
+03:56 [[start:236390][end:254470]] So where we're going: Today, we're going to start from this place we left off last time, of the possibility of agents that are compartmentalized into compartments that have to communicate classically.
 [[start:255070][end:270830]] So we're going to talk about agents that can be compartmentalized into multiple subagents that share an environment, the environment consisting of Bob and how those agents talk about that shared environment.
 [[start:271490][end:274000]] So the motivation for this is simple.
 [[start:274450][end:278250]] It's that what we do all the time is a group activity.
-[[start:278330][end:283470]] And what we're doing right now is a group activity that involves sharing an environment such as what's shown on this screen and talking about it.
+[[start:278330][end:283470]] And what we're doing right now is a group activity that involves sharing an environment such as what's shown on this screen, and talking about it.
-[[start:287430][end:296886]] And the whole post session discussion process will be another example of just that sort of thing.
+[[start:287430][end:296886]] And the whole post-session discussion process will be another example of just that sort of thing.

-04:57 [[start:297068][end:313130]] So to talk about science at all or to talk about any kind of social relation or to talk about anything other than solipsism, we have to be able to talk about how multiple agents communicate about some shared environment.
+04:57 [[start:297068][end:313130]] So to talk about science at all, or to talk about any kind of social relation or to talk about anything other than solipsism, we have to be able to talk about how multiple agents communicate about some shared environment.
 [[start:313630][end:318000]] And so that's what we're going to develop a formal way of talking about.

 [[start:318690][end:323920]] And there are two things to notice right off the top about this.

 05:24 [[start:324610][end:331310]] One is that the way we've defined interactions at boundaries, they're effectively instantaneous.